yaqwsx/KiKit/doc/panelization.md

 Tolerance enlarges (even shrinked) source area - useful for inclusion of filled zones which can reach out of the board edges.

-Returns bounding box (wxRect) of the extracted area.
+Returns bounding box (wxRect) of the extracted area placed at the destination.
 ```
 save(self, filename)
 ```
 Saves the panel to a file.
 ```
-appendSubstrate(self, substrate, filletRadius=0)
+appendSubstrate(self, substrate)
 ```
-Append a piece of substrate to the panel.
+Append a piece of substrate or a list of pieces to the panel.
 Substrate can be either wxRect or Shapely polygon.
 Newly appended corners can be rounded by specifying non-zero filletRadius.
 ```
 makeGrid(self, boardfile, rows, cols, destination, sourceArea=None, tolerance=0,
-         radius=0, verSpace=0, horSpace=0, verTabWidth=0, horTabWidth=0,
+         verSpace=0, horSpace=0, verTabCount=1, horTabCount=1, verTabWidth=0,
-         outerVerTabThickness=0, outerHorTabThickness=0)
+         horTabWidth=0, outerVerTabThickness=0, outerHorTabThickness=0,
+         rotation=0)
 ```
 Creates a grid of boards (row x col) as a panel at given destination separated by V-CUTS.
-The source can be either extract automatically of from given sourceArea.
+The source can be either extracted automatically or from given sourceArea.
 There can be a spacing between the individual board (verSpacing, horSpacing) and the tab width can be adjusted (verTabWidth, horTabWidth).
-Also the user can control whether append the outer tabs (e.g. to connect it to a frame) by setting outerVerTabsWidth and outerHorTabsWidth.
+Also, the user can control whether to append the outer tabs (e.g. to connect it to a frame) by setting outerVerTabsWidth and outerHorTabsWidth.

 Returns a tuple - wxRect with the panel bounding box (excluding outerTabs) and a list of cuts (list of lines) to make.
 You can use the